-- (1) An applicant for a Commercial Pilot Licence (CPL), aeroplanes shall obtain the following hours of aeronautical experience- - (a) not less than 200 hours of flight time, or 150 hours if completed during an integrated course of approved training provided for in an Approved Training Organisation under the Civil Aviation Authority (Approved Training Organisation) Regulations, 2019, as a pilot of aeroplanes, of which 10 hours may have been completed in a synthetic flight trainer; - (b) in aeroplanes, not less than- - (i) 100 hours as PIC or, in the case of a course of approved training, 70 hours as PIC; - (ii) 20 hours of cross-country flight time as PIC including a cross-country flight totalling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; - (iii) 10 hours of instrument instruction time of which not more than 5 hours may be instrument time in the synthetic flight trainer; - (iv)5 hours of night flying, including 5 take-offs and 5 landings as PIC; - (c) in a powered-lift not less than- - (i) 50 hours as pilot-in-command; - (ii) 10 hours of cross-country flying as pilot-in-command including a cross-country flight totaling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes should be made; - (iii) 10 hours of instrument instruction of which not more than 5 hours may be instrument ground time; and - (iv)if the privileges of the licence are to be exercised at night, 5 hours of night flight time including 5 take-offs and landings as pilot-in-command. - (2) A holder of a pilot licence in another category may be credited towards the 200 hours of flight time as follows-
+- (1) An applicant for a Commercial Pilot Licence (CPL), aeroplanes shall obtain the following hours of aeronautical experience- - (a) not less than 200 hours of flight time, or 150 hours if completed during an integrated course of approved training

+- (b) in aeroplanes, not less than- - (i) 100 hours as PIC or, in the case of a course of approved training, 70 hours as PIC; - (ii) 20 hours of cross-country flight time as PIC including a cross-country flight totalling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; - (iii) 10 hours of instrument instruction time of which not more than 5 hours may be instrument time in the synthetic flight trainer; and - (iv) 5 hours of night flying, including 5 take-offs and 5 landings as PIC; and - (c) in a powered-lift not less than- - (i) 50 hours as pilot-in-command; - (ii) 10 hours of cross-country flying as pilot-in-command including a cross-country flight totaling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes should be made; - (iii) 10 hours of instrument instruction of which not more than 5 hours may be instrument ground time; and - (iv) if the privileges of the licence are to be exercised at night, 5 hours of night flight time including 5 take-offs and landings as pilot-in-command. - (2) A holder of a pilot licence in another category may be credited towards the 200 hours of flight time as follows-

-- (a) 10 hours as PIC in a category other than helicopters; - (b) 30 hours as PIC holding a PPL on helicopters; or - (c) 100 hours as PIC holding a CPL on helicopters. - (3) The applicant shall receive dual instruction in aeroplanes appropriate to the class or type rating, sought from an authorized flight instructor. - (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for a commercial pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the aeroplane by external visual reference; - (e) flight at critically slow airspeeds, spin avoidance, recognition of, and recovery from, incipient and full stalls; - (f) flight with asymmetrical power for multi-engine class or type ratings; - (g) flight at critically high airspeeds, recognition of, and recovery from, spiral dives; - (h) normal and crosswind take-offs and landings; - (i) maximum performance (short field and obstacle clearance) take-offs, short-field landings; - (j) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (k) cross-country flying using visual reference, dead reckoning and radio navigation aids and diversion procedures; - (l) abnormal and emergency procedures and manoeuvres including simulated aeroplane equipment malfunctions; - (m) operations to, from and transiting controlled aerodromes and compliance with air traffic services procedures; and - (n) communication procedures and phraseology. - (5) The applicant shall receive, in actual flight, upset prevention and recovery training approved by the Authority.
+- (a) 10 hours as PIC in a category other than helicopters; - (b) 30 hours as PIC holding a PPL on helicopters; or - (c) 100 hours as PIC holding a CPL on helicopters. - (3) The applicant shall receive dual instruction in aeroplanes appropriate to the class or type rating, sought from an authorised flight instructor. - (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for a commercial pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the aeroplane by external visual reference; - (e) flight at critically slow airspeeds, spin avoidance, recognition of, and recovery from, incipient and full stalls; - (f) flight with asymmetrical power for multi-engine class or type ratings; - (g) flight at critically high airspeeds, recognition of, and recovery from, spiral dives; - (h) normal and crosswind take-offs and landings; - (i) maximum performance (short field and obstacle clearance) take-offs, short-field landings; - (j) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (k) cross-country flying using visual reference, dead reckoning and radio navigation aids and diversion procedures; - (l) abnormal and emergency procedures and manoeuvres including simulated aeroplane equipment malfunctions;

+- (m) operations to, from and transiting controlled aerodromes and compliance with air traffic services procedures; and - (n) communication procedures and phraseology. - (5) The applicant shall receive, in actual flight, upset prevention and recovery training approved by the Authority.

-70. Specific experience and flight instructions requirements for helicopter category rating.
+71. Specific requirements for issuance of helicopter category rating